peidong-hu/slash-infra/README.md

 If you need to search multiple regions within a single account you can create several aliases that use the same role ARN.

+## Testing locally

+Download [ngrok](http://ngrok.com), and [create a slack app](https://api.slack.com/apps) in your slack workspace.
+Create slash commands in the app for the commands you want to support (see server.go).

+## FAQ

+### Why not write this in a lambda?

+- I don't know how to write lambdas.
+I wrote this in 20% time and didn't want to spend my day learning how to deploy lambdas
+- We don't mind spending the few $X heroku charge to run this on a hobby dyno